Hrazany: Etymology

-The name of the village has no clear origin.
+The name Hrazany has no clear origin.
 It was most likely derived from the Czech word hráz (i.e. 'dyke') or hrad (i.e. 'castle').
+Hrazánky is a diminutive of Hrazany.

 Geography

 Hrazany is located about 27 km northeast of Písek and 54 km south of Prague.
 It lies in the Vlašim Uplands.
 The highest point is at 582 m above sea level.

 Near the village of Hrazany there is the Kněz u Hrazan Nature Monument.
 It is a blockfield, a remnant of the glacial age.

 History

 The first written mention of Hrazany and Hrazánky is from 1373.
 The village of Dobrošov was first mentioned in 1216.